SimonAmadeus/VISKY-MD/README.md

-# Visky-MD - your simulation package for the calculation of viscosities.
+# VISKY-MD -  simulation package for the calculation of viscosities.

 ## Features: